Spicy Korean Cucumber Salad (Oi Muchim)

 • Adjust spicy level.
 Add only 1 Tbsp of Gochukaru instead of 2 Tbsp for a less spicy version.

 • Add chives.
-When wild chives are in season, I often add a large handful of fresh wild chives cut into 2-inch chunks.
+When wild chives are in season, I add a large handful of fresh wild chives cut into 2-inch chunks.
 So delicious and incredibly fresh!

 Serve with: